cihub/seelog/README.markdown

 * If you don't have the Go development environment installed, visit the [Getting Started](http://golang.org/doc/install.html) document and follow the instructions
-* goinstall github.com/cihub/sealog
+* goinstall github.com/cihub/seelog

 Documentation
 ---------------

-Sealog has a github wiki page that contains a detailed Sealog reference: https://github.com/cihub/sealog/wiki
+Seelog has a github wiki page that contains a detailed Seelog reference: https://github.com/cihub/seelog/wiki

 Examples
 ---------------

-Sealog examples can be found in 'sealog/examples' folder.
+Seelog examples can be found in 'seelog/examples' folder.
 Current list of examples:

 * **examples/exceptions** - demonstrates constraints and exceptions
 * **examples/outputs** - demonstrates dispatchers and writers